ingenuitybytes/reinhard/README.md

 # REINHARD
-A discord bot created with Python.
+A discord bot created with Python using the discord.py library.